Hundred Miles

 "Hundred Miles" is a 2015 tropical house song by Barcelona-based DJ collective Yall featuring Gabriela Richardson.
 The song was written by David Borras Paronella, Joan Sala Gasol and Gabriela Richardson Torres.
 The song gained more fame after it was used in a 2015 advertisement for the Spanish casual clothing brand Desigual.

 Music video

 The music video was released on 9 December 2015 on Vevo.
 The tennis-themed video shows five young girls dancing on a tennis court as Gabriela performs in solo.
 At the end, she is joined on the public seats with the three members of Yall.
-As of September 2024, the video has received about 79 million views.
+As of August 2026, the video has received over 96 million views.

 In popular culture

 The song was used on 28 January 2016 during the French TV entertainment program Touche Pas à Mon Poste (Touche Pas à Mon Prime réalise vos vœux) presented by Cyril Hanouna where Erika Moulet dances completely nude to the tune as a tribute on the birthday of Bertrand Chameroy.

 "Hundred Miles" was also used in a Netflix TV show Elite (season 1, episode 2).

 The song was featured in the spring 2015 playlist of Hollister Co. stores worldwide.